 Pay attention to page limits

 Another seemingly simple one, but you’d be surprised how many people overlook it.
 Page limits are in place to create an even playing field for entrants, to encourage you to communicate your work succinctly, and to ensure that judges can effectively assess each entry in a reasonable timeframe.
 Additional pages will be removed without exception before your entry is sent to the judging panel.
-In a previous year, one submission included a CV that was seven pages over the page limit; in another example, an entrant used twice the maximum limit to respond to the assessment criteria.
 We’ve done our best to communicate parameters clearly, but if you’re unsure, please play it safe and contact us for clarification.

 Don’t leave it until the last minute